-If a person is not deemed suitably fit for safe travel, the company reserves the right to refuse their embarkation.
+If a person has not been judged suitably fit for travel in complete safety, the company reserves the right to refuse their embarkation.
 Disembarkation in difficult places or in a Zodiac® is subject to the approval of the Captain, who will always have the safety and wellbeing of the passenger in mind.

 Are electrical outlets available in the common areas?

-Electrical outlets are available in the common areas.
+Electrical outlets are available to our passengers in the common areas.

 What languages are spoken on board?